 Best Temporary Pads: Malone HandiRack Inflatable Universal Roof Rack

 If your car has a bare roof, temporary pads allow you to transport your kayak without forking over some serious dough for after-market roof rails.
 The Malone HandiRack Inflatable Universal Roof Rack can be installed on almost any vehicle and boast a low profile design that helps to keep wind noise and fuel consumption to a minimum.
-Amazon reviewers report that the pads are amazingly easy to use.
-Simply pass the straps through the interior of your car then shut the doors to hold them in place.
+The pads are also easy to use — simply pass the straps through the interior of your car then shut the doors to hold them in place.

 Inflate them using the included double action air pump then fasten your kayak at the bow and stern without damaging it or your car.
 The straps are made from tough 420-denier nylon and have five D-ring anchor points for attaching load straps.
 The pads measure 37 x 9 x 4 inches and can support up to 180 pounds.
 Keep them deflated in your trunk for transporting any kind of cargo (not just your kayak) at a moment’s notice.
 Your purchase includes an air pump, cam buckle load straps, a travel bag, and a one-year manufacturer warranty.